- Self-Harm/Suicidal Idealization

 What is DBT Group Therapy?

-Dialectical Behavior Therapy (DBT) is a wide-ranging, evidence-based, cognitive behavioral treatment that has been shown to be a highly effective model for treating an array of disorders and problems.
+Dialectical Behavior Therapy (DBT) is a wide-ranging, evidence-based, cognitive behavioral treatment.
+DBT has been shown to be a highly effective model for treating an array of disorders and problems.

-DBT is based on the theory that emotionally sensitive individuals tend to experience negative feelings more often, making it difficult for them to learn appropriate ways to regulate their emotions; this increases their tendency to engage in maladaptive behaviors to manage those negative feelings.
+DBT Group Therapy is based on the theory that emotionally sensitive individuals tend to experience negative feelings more often, making it difficult for them to learn appropriate ways to regulate their emotions.
+This increases their tendency to engage in maladaptive behaviors to manage those negative feelings.